Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 [Yudanaka Onsen] Yorozuya

-A recommended inn in Yudanaka Onsen is Yorozuya, which has been in operation for over 200 years.
-As you pass through the entrance, you will find yourself in a space that harmonizes Japanese tradition with functional beauty, allowing you to relax and enjoy your time.
-The lobby and lounge are lined with antique furniture that has been passed down from generation to generation, providing a warm welcome to guests.
+A recommended inn in Yudanaka Onsen is "Yorozuya," which has been in business for over 200 years.
+Once you pass through the entrance, you will find a space where Japanese tradition and functional beauty are in harmony, allowing you to spend a relaxing time.
+The lobby and lounge are lined with antique-style furniture that has been handed down for generations, warmly welcoming all guests.

-The hot springs are known as hot springs of longevity, and many famous people have visited them since ancient times in search of healing.
-Of the five baths, including a private bath, the Momoyama bath in the main building is a hot spring that you should definitely take a dip in.
-The bathroom is a pure wooden cathedral building and has been certified as a registered tangible cultural property, giving you a feel of the good old days of Japan.
-Please enjoy it together with the garden open-air bath where you can enjoy the scenery of each season.
+The hot spring is known as a spring that brings longevity, and many famous people have visited it since ancient times to seek healing.
+Of the five baths, including a private bath, the Momoyama bath in the main building is a must-try.
+The bathhouse, a registered tangible cultural property built in pure wooden temple architecture, exudes the atmosphere of Japan's good old days.
+Enjoy it together with the open-air garden bath, where you can enjoy the scenery of the four seasons.

 Phone number: 0269-33-2111

-Access: Approximately 7 minutes walk from Nagano Electric Railway “Yudanaka” station
+Access: 7 minutes on foot from Yudanaka Station on the Nagano Electric Railway

-Kitashiga Kogen area is popular as a sea of clouds spot
+The Kitashiga Highlands area is a popular spot for viewing sea of clouds

-The Kitashiga Kogen area is home to ``Sora Terrace'' on Mt.
-Ryuo, which has become a hot topic in recent years as a spot where you can see a sea of clouds, and four ski resorts that are popular for their abundant snowfall.
-Yomase Onsen is a hot spring in the Kitashiga Kogen area that is recommended for sightseeing.
-This is a relatively new hot spring that opened in 1993 and was created by digging inside the Yomase Ski Resort.
+The Kitashiga Kogen area is home to the popular "Sora Terrace" on Mount Ryuo, a spot where you can see a sea of clouds, and four ski resorts that are popular for their abundant snowfall.
+Yomase Onsen is a hot spring in the Kitashiga Kogen area that is also recommended for sightseeing.
+It is a relatively new hot spring that opened in 1993 and was dug inside the Yomase ski resort.

-Soaking in a hot spring while looking at the mountains of the Northern Alps and the nearby Chikuma River is a special experience.
-This hot spring is a must-see for those who come to the Kitashiga Kogen area for snow activities.
+Taking a bath in the hot spring while gazing at the Northern Alps and the nearby Chikuma River is an exceptional experience.
+This is a hot spring that we would also recommend to anyone visiting the Kitashiga Kogen area for snow activities.

-There are two types of hot springs: a large public bath that is open 24 hours a day, and an open-air bath with a view.
-The panoramic open-air bath ``Myojo-no-Yu'' offers a spectacular view of the Northern Alps.
-The quality of the spring water is said to be effective for lower back pain and muscle pain, and is sure to soothe you after enjoying snow activities.
+There are two hot springs: a large public bath that is open 24 hours a day, and an open-air observation bath.
+The open-air observation bath "Myojo-no-yu" offers a spectacular view of the Northern Alps.
+The spring water is said to be effective against back pain and muscle pain, so it is sure to be a soothing hot spring after enjoying snow activities.

 Phone number: 0269-33-1171

-Access: Approximately 9 minutes by taxi from Nagano Electric Railway Yudanaka Station
+Access: About 9 minutes by taxi from Yudanaka Station on the Nagano Electric Railway

 Official website: https://hotel-meiko.jp/